Today (July 2, 2014): Review of the W Barcelona Hotel (Spain).

 - Service may be a hit and a miss from time to time.

-- There is loud music everywhere and the vibe is orientated towards a younger clientele, so older people may feel slightly out-of-place here (although this should not put you off).
+- There is loud music everywhere and the vibe targets a younger clientele, so older people may feel slightly out-of-place here (although this should not put you off).

 - Don’t go to Barcelona for the beaches as they are stony and dirty.
-Also be aware that the hotel is located close to a nudist beach.
+Also beware that the hotel is located close to a nudist beach.

 - Location: 9/10